cambridgeltl/functional-genomics-ie/README.md

 Data and python code to train transformer based models for named entity recognition and entity linking for functional genomics papers. `main.py` and other tools should have help pages, supply `-h` as a command line option to see these (e.g. `python foo.py -h`)

+## Running Existing Models

+To run an existing model, `path/to/model.pkl`, on a text file, `path/to/text.txt`, do the following:

+1. Copy one of the relevant configuration files in `configs/deploy`, saving it to e.g. `my/new/config.json`
+2. Edit it, setting `MODEL -> PATH` to `path/to/model.pkl` and `DATA -> PATH` to `path/to/text.txt` (`MODEL -> EXTRA_PATHS` may also need altering if performing both tagging and linking)
+3. Run the config via `python main.py my/new/config.json`

 ## General Usage